We cultivate ground breaking ideas into compelling films.

-- Walk With Me A portrait of Buddhist community whose search for happiness takes them on the road with world-renowned Zen master Thich Nhat Hanh.
+- A portrait of Buddhist community whose search for happiness takes them on the road with world-renowned Zen master Thich Nhat Hanh.
 Read more.

-- A Life On Hold An intimate portrait of Omar, a 17 year old boy stranded in a Tunisian refugee camp following the 2011 war in Libya.
+- An intimate portrait of Omar, a 17 year old boy stranded in a Tunisian refugee camp following the 2011 war in Libya.
 Supported by Amnesty International, UNHCR and published by The Guardian.
 Read more.

-- Rain Is Beautiful A follow to Life On Hold, this film follows Omar’s journey from the refugee camp in Tunisia to his new home in the north of Sweden.
+- A follow to Life On Hold, this film follows Omar’s journey from the refugee camp in Tunisia to his new home in the north of Sweden.
 Read more.